The UK’s grooming gangs and the lessons never learned

 I was first made aware of the existence of “grooming gangs” in the UK in the mid-1990s.
 Groups of mostly Pakistani-British men would target vulnerable girls to sexually exploit them and pass them around among their friends and business associates for profit.

-As a lifelong campaigner against men’s violence towards women and girls – including child sexual abuse, rape and prostitution – I was very Interested in the issue and eagerly joined the efforts to expose and put an end to this heinous crime.
+As a lifelong campaigner against men’s violence towards women and girls – including child sexual abuse, rape and prostitution – I was very interested in the issue and eagerly joined the efforts to expose and put an end to this heinous crime.

 Soon I came across an organisation set up in Leeds, West Yorkshire, in 1996 by Irene Ivison to honour and seek justice for her daughter Fiona, who had been murdered three years earlier at the age of 17.
 Fiona was groomed by an older man from the age of 14 and was eventually forced to sell sex on the streets, where she was murdered by a sex buyer.